BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

 13. Where and how are your original data collection instruments or samples stored/protected?

-###  Data Protection & Backup Plan

-**This week’s assignment is designed to:** **(A)** get you thinking critically about your own data backup and security procedures, and based on that reflection **(B)** prepare a data backup plan (if you already have one you can answer the questions below based on that plan).  **The assignment comes in four parts:**
+###  Part 2

+**Cloud Storage Allocations:**

+Sign up for:

-1. Sign up for a UF Dropbox allocation: https://cloud.it.ufl.edu/collaboration-tools/dropbox/.
-If you are not automatically eligible to sign up, your advisor can request that you be granted an allocation: https://cloud.it.ufl.edu/media/clouditufledu/How-to-Obtain-Access-to-UF-Dropbox-for-Education.pdf.
+  * a UF Dropbox allocation: https://cloud.it.ufl.edu/collaboration-tools/dropbox/.
+If you are not automatically eligible to sign up, your advisor can request that you be granted an allocation: https://cloud.it.ufl.edu/media/clouditufledu/How-to-Obtain-Access-to-UF-Dropbox-for-Education.pdf

-2. Sign up for a UF Google Suite Allocation: https://cloud.it.ufl.edu/collaboration-tools/g-suite/  *(Note: there are new storage limits for UF Google Drive allocations!)*
+  * a UF Google Suite Allocation: https://cloud.it.ufl.edu/collaboration-tools/g-suite/  *(Note: there are new storage limits for UF Google Drive allocations!)*

-3. Briefly describe how you are adhering to the 3-2-1 backup rule for data related to your thesis.
-If you are not, describe how you will do so moving forward.
+###  Part 3

-4. Using the questions above as a guide, prepare a brief (~1 page max) Data Backup Plan for your thesis research.
+Using the questions above as a guide, prepare a brief (~1 page max) Data Backup Plan for your thesis research describing how you are adhering to the 3-2-1 backup rule.
+If you are not yet doing so, write a plan describing how you will do so moving forward.
 Include the following information; you can respond with bullet points unless more detailed answers are needed:

-    a.	what needs to be prepared and for how long;
+   1.	what needs to be prepared and for how long;

-    b.	where backups are located;
+   1.	where backups are located;

-    c.	who can access backups and how contacted;
+   1.	who can access backups and how contacted;

-    d.	how often data should be backed up;
+   1.	how often data should be backed up;

-    e.	what kind of backups are performed;
+   1.	what kind of backups are performed;

-    f.	who is responsible for performing the backups;
+   1.	who is responsible for performing the backups;

-    g.	hardware and software used for performing backups;
+   1.	hardware and software used for performing backups;

-    h.	how / how often to check if backups is successful;
+   1.	how / how often to check if backups is successful;

-    i.	the media are used to backup data;
+   1.	the media are used to backup data;

-    j.	a list of any data that are not archived or backed up.
+   1.	a list of any data that are not archived or backed up.

 ### Submission and Grading Rubric

-1) Submit the Data Backup Plan document (in either `.txt` or `.pdf` format) via [Canvas](https://elearning.ufl.edu/).
-Because of the MLK Holiday, this deadline fopr submission is extended to Wed.
-19 Jan at 9 am.
+1) Submit (1) your partner's annonymized answers to Part 1 and (2) you Data Backup Plan (in either `.txt` or `.pdf` format) via [Canvas](https://elearning.ufl.edu/).

 2) Grading Rubric
     * Assignment completed with thorough answers: 50